A Wander around the Felt Cave, Lucy Sparrow’s Felt Making Studio

 Inspiring City Distractions

 I feel kind of guilty when I pop over.
 It’s clear that she has lots to do and even though I’m visiting on a Sunday, even the weekends it seems offer no respite.
-Perhaps I am a welcome distraction, I like to think that’s the case at least.
-She makes us both a cup of tea and we get round to the inevitable logistical challenges of living on a farm.
+Perhaps, I am a welcome distraction, I like to think that’s the case at least.
+She makes us both a cup of tea and we get round to the logistical challenges of living on a farm.
 Simple things like rubbish disposal and keeping your shoes clean are constant worries.

 lucy sparrow